-Every year, over 30 million tourists visit Paris, and that number has more than doubled in a little over a decade.
+Every year, over 30 million tourists visit Paris, which has more than doubled in over a decade.
 Those figures are not surprising, even if you have never been to Paris in person.
 The capital of France is a fantasy vacation destination for millions of people.
 The stunning beauty of this legendary city is undeniable.

-However, if you are trying to get the most out of your experience, including things like day trips, private tours, swanky hotel rooms, and a Paris food tour, you might consider as high as $4,000+ for a five-day luxury trip.
+However, if you are trying to maximize your experience, including day trips, private tours, expensive hotel rooms, and a Paris food tour, you might consider as high as $4,000+ for a five-day luxury trip.

-This doesn’t even begin to take into account fluctuating round trip flight costs and hotel pricing, which may dramatically increase the total cost of your Paris travel budget.
+This doesn’t even begin to consider fluctuating round-trip flight costs and hotel pricing, which may dramatically increase the total cost of your Paris travel budget.

 The Truth About Planning a Trip to Paris

-It can be hard to outline the average price of a Paris trip because of the many variables like time of year, where you stay, current exchange rate, and what you plan on doing while you are there.
+It can be hard to outline the average price of a Paris trip because of the many variables like time of year, where you stay, current exchange rate, and what you plan on doing there.

 If you want to make a realistic Paris budget plan, it’s best to know exactly what you want out of your Parisian vacation well in advance.

-With a plan in hand, you can budget appropriately, and throughout this guide, you will find information on how to anticipate just how much you will end up spending on your vacation.
+With a plan in hand, you can budget appropriately, and throughout this guide, you will find information on how to anticipate just how much you will spend on your vacation.

 Things to Consider

-The capital’s position in central Europe means it’s well connected to many other European cities by train, so if you are planning on seeing more of the continent, Paris is a great place to start.
+The capital’s position in central Europe means it’s well connected to many other European cities by train, so if you plan to see more of the continent, Paris is a great place to start.

 Always plan accordingly and come to terms with the fact that you might spend more money than originally estimated.
 You will surely find activities and purchases that take you by surprise in a city as diverse as Paris.